bas3ine/ka24/README.md

 ## 📋 Features

-- Login and Register system with JWT.
+- Login and Register system.
 - View questions list.
 - Create and save questions to questions list.
 - Play the game. `[Coming Soon!]`